How to fix Exchange database Dirty Shutdown error?

 To fix Exchange database dirty shutdown error and recover mailboxes from dismounted EDB files, use Recoveryfix for Exchange Server Recovery.

-Reasons for Dirty Shutdown
+Reasons of Dirty Shutdown error

 • EDB files are not detached from log files properly.